jeduardo/subtitle-tool/README.md

 ## Process

 1. Extract the audio from the video
-2. Send the audio to Gemini for transcription, with the existing subtitle also sent over if available.
+2. Send the audio to Gemini for transcription
 3. Backup the existing subtitle
-4. Rebalance the generated subtitle to limit the words per screen,
+4. Save the new subtitle
-5. Save the adjusted subtitle.

 ## Dependencies